kevin-labtani/personal-doc/installations.md

 ### Zsh basic features

-1. Use lowercase even if dir or file name is uppercase, it's smart enough to change
+1. Able to use lowercase even if dir or file name is uppercase, it's smart enough to change
 1. `cd + space + tab` will open a list of all directories (with already escaped spaces), `tab` again and you can navigate through the list with arrow keys
 1. Use `~` to go home, or `..` to go up a level without having to type `cd`
 1. `ctrl` and click a link will take you to it